Ryan Sachire: Coaching career

 He began his coaching career at Wickertree Tennis & Fitness Center in Columbus, Ohio.
-He then was at Baylor as an assistant from 2005–2006 and has been coaching at Notre Dame ever since, first as an assistant before stepping into the head coaching role in 2013.
+He then was at Baylor as an assistant from 2005 to 2006 and has been coaching at Notre Dame ever since, first as an assistant before stepping into the head coaching role in 2013.
 In 2006, Sachire married Cindy Harding, a 1999 Irish graduate and former cheerleader.
 In February 2010, Ryan was inducted into the Canfield Hall of Fame for his accomplishments as the best tennis player to ever have played for the Cardinals.